IronCoreLabs/recrypt-wasm-binding/README.md

 ## Compiling WebAssembly Module

-Run the `yarn run compile` to compile the Rust code and generate a WASM module.
+Run the `yarn compile` to compile the Rust code and generate a WASM module.
 The resulting `.wasm` file and wasm-bindgen shim will be generated in the `target` directory.
 By default we compile in release mode.
 Compiling is required before running either the unit tests or benchmarks below.

 ## Benchmarks

-Make sure you run `yarn run compile` first.
+Make sure you run `yarn compile` first.

-In order to run the benchmarks in the browser you can run `yarn run benchmark`.
+In order to run the benchmarks in the browser you can run `yarn benchmark`.
 This will startup a webpack server at [http://localhost:8080](http://localhost:8080) which when opened will automatically start running the unit tests and display the results to the screen and developer console.

 ## Unit Tests

-Make sure you run `yarn run compile` first.
+Make sure you run `yarn compile` first.

 Unit tests can be run in two ways

 -   `yarn test` will run the tests via the command line via Chrome Headless and report the results at the end.
--   `yarn run testInBrowser` will startup a webpack server at [http://localhost:8080](http://localhost:8080) which you can visit to see the results of the test within the browser directly.
+-   `yarn testInBrowser` will startup a webpack server at [http://localhost:8080](http://localhost:8080) which you can visit to see the results of the test within the browser directly.

 ## License